rust-lang/rustc-dev-guide/src/building/suggested.md

 your code is up to par.
 If you decide later that this behavior is undesirable, you can delete the `pre-commit` file in `.git/hooks`.

-A prebuilt git hook lives at [`src/etc/pre-commit.sh`](https://github.com/rust-lang/rust/blob/master/src/etc/pre-commit.sh) which can be copied into your `.git/hooks` folder as `pre-commit` (without the `.sh` extension!).
+A pre-built git hook lives at [`src/etc/pre-commit.sh`](https://github.com/rust-lang/rust/blob/master/src/etc/pre-commit.sh) which can be copied into your `.git/hooks` folder as `pre-commit` (without the `.sh` extension!).

-You can also install the hook as a step of running `x.py setup`!
+`x.py setup` gives you the option to automatically install the Git hook!

 ## Configuring `rust-analyzer` for `rustc`